-Bicycle -- CTH F and M and STH 97 were identified as recommended bike routes in the Marathon County Bicycle and Pedestrian Plan.
-The Bicycle & Pedestrian Plan for the Non-Urbanized Area of Marathon County, Wisconsin, 1996 identified recommended bicycle routes in Marathon County.
+Pedestrian - There are no sidewalks within the Town.
+Pedestrian travel is limited to road shoulders.
+Bicycle - The Bicycle & Pedestrian Plan for the Non-Urbanized Area of Marathon County, Wisconsin, 1996 identified recommended bicycle routes in Marathon County.
 These recommended routes were based on traffic counts and condition of pavement.
 Formal action has not occurred to adopt these as designated bicycle routes.
+CTH N was the recommended route through Wien.

-Transit -- Elderly, needy, and disabled transit service is provided throughout the County through North Central Health Care (NCHC).
+Transit - There is no public transit within the Town.
+Elderly, needy, and disabled transit service is provided throughout the County through North Central Health Care (NCHC).
 The services include semi-fixed routes that are scheduled, and demand services available with a 48-hour notice.
 Information and services are available by calling 848-4555.